A survey of the homology cobordism group: The Structure of T3Z

-The $R$- and $w$-invariants were successfully generalized in the articles of Lawson \cite{L88} and Fukumoto \cite{Fuk11} respectively.
-Given a Seifert fibered sphere $Y = \Sigma(a_1, \ldots ,a_n)$, we respectively denote these invariants by $R(Y,e)$ and $w(Y,m)$ and call the \emph{generalized $R$-invariant} and the \emph{generalized $w$-invariant} where $e$ is an integer depending on Euler number and some other constraints and $m$ is a tuple of integers.
-The generalized $R$- and $w$-invariants are strictly powerful than the classical $R$- and $w$-invariants, and provide more sensitive obstructions for the existence of homology cobordisms between homology $3$-spheres.
-For sample computations, see \cite[Section~6]{Fuk11}.
+The $R$- and $w$-invariants were successfully generalized in the articles of Fintushel and Lawson \cite{FL86} and Fukumoto \cite{Fuk11} respectively.
+Given a Seifert fibered sphere $Y = \Sigma(a_1, \ldots ,a_n)$, we respectively denote these invariants by $R(Y,e)$ and $w(Y,m)$ and call the \emph{generalized $R$-invariant} and the \emph{generalized $w$-invariant} where $e$ is an integer depending on Euler number and some other constraints, and $m$ is a tuple of integers.
+The generalized $R$- and $w$-invariants are strictly more powerful than the classical $R$- and $w$-invariants, and provide more sensitive obstructions for the existence of homology cobordisms between homology $3$-spheres.
+In particular, a combinotorial formula for the generalized $R$-invariant was found by Lawson \cite{L87} so that $R\left( \Sigma, 1 \right) = R\left( \Sigma\right)$.
+For sample computations, see Fukumoto's article \cite[Section~6]{Fuk11}.
+Fukumoto also gave estimates for Matsumoto's bounding genera for homology $3$-spheres using $w$-invariants \cite{Fuk09}.

 Using $\mathrm{Pin}(2)$-equivariant Seiberg-Witten Floer K-theory, Manolescu constructed the integer-valued homology cobordism invariant $\kappa$ \cite{Man14}.
 Recently, Ue proved that the behaviours of the $\kappa$ invariant and the minus version of the $\bar{\mu}$ invariant for Seifert fibered spheres are very similar \cite{U22}: $\kappa(Y) + \bar{\mu}(Y) = 0$ or $2$.
 Relying on the Seiberg-Witten Floer spectrum and $\mathrm{Pin}(2)$-equivariant KO-theory and inspiring the construction of the Manolescu $\kappa$-invariant, J. Lin extracted new invariants ${\kappa o}_k$ of $\TZ$ where $k \in \Z_8$ \cite{Lin15}.